Lucyjpjones/lj-fscr/testing.md

 - [x] Clicking 'shop products' navigates the user back to the products page
 - [x] Clicking 'shop programmes' navigates the user back to the programmes page
 - [x] Clicking 'secure checkout' navigates the user to the checkout page as expected
-- [x] By using the increment and decrement buttons, and clicking 'update' I am able to amend the quantity of an item in the bag
+- [x] By using the increment and decrement buttons, and clicking 'update' I can to amend the quantity of an item in the bag
-- [x] I am able to enter a numeric value into the field to update the quantity
+- [x] I can enter a numeric value into the field to update the quantity
-- [x] I am not able to enter a non numeric value into the fields
+- [x] I am not able to enter a non-numeric value into the fields
 - [x] I am not able to update quantity with value outside of range 0-99
 - [x] I can remove the item from the bag by clicking 'remove'
 - [x] I can remove the item from the bag by entering 0 into the quantity field and clicking 'update'